VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 Next example would crash in runtime, because we've got `Cat` instead of `Dog`.

-Have you got the point: it's save to produce subclass but not to consume.
+Have you got the point?
+In given examples it's save to produce subclass but not to consume.

 It also sounds logically when we talk about it in real life.
-For example you have a
+When you need a flower you can take from rouse shop or daisy shop.
+Flowers shop produces flowers, so it's save to cast `Shop<Flower>` to `Shop<Rouse>`.

+But when your girlfriend likes roses, you can't consider her as somebody who loves flower -- she likes only rouses!
+Pretty girl consumes flowers, so you can't cast `PrettyGirl<Rouse>` to `PrettyGirl<Flower>`.

 We have just considered example of **Covariance** - you are allowed to cast `A<C>` to `A<B>`, where `C` is subclass of `B`, only if you **produce** generic values *(returns as a result from the function)*, passing generic values will get you in troubles.